ASGRC 522 Financial Code

 2. Recognized student clubs may be formed to promote any legal purpose, as stated in the ASGRC By-Laws.

-3. Student clubs must be open to all students, except in cases in which there is reasonable justification for exceptions, directly related to the purpose of the club, determined by the ASGRC Student Approved exceptions must comply with all College, state or federal laws.
+3. Student clubs must be open to all students, except in cases in which there is reasonable justification for exceptions, directly related to the purpose of the club, determined by the ASGRC Student Government.
+Approved exceptions must comply with all College, state or federal laws.

-4. The membership of student clubs must be composed solely of currently registered students at Green River Faculty, staff, administrators and alumni may hold non-voting associate membership.
+4. The membership of student clubs must be composed solely of currently registered students at Green River College.
+Faculty, staff, administrators and alumni may hold non-voting associate membership.

 5. The fact that a recognized student club provides a service to its members or the College in general is justification for providing the organization with funds to the limit that resources are available in the budgeting process.
-For specifics regarding Church/State Issues and Student Services, and Student Political Issues see the sections after Article IV Section 1 – Funded Clubs.
+For specifics regarding Church/State Issues and Student Services, and Student Political Issues see the sections after Article

-6. Donations using 522 funds are
+6. Donations using 522 funds are prohibited.

 7. Seed money from a 522 fund can be used for fundraising activity.
 The money used to pay for expenses of a fundraiser will be deducted from the total amount raised at the end of the fundraiser.
-The remaining fundraised dollars will be placed in the Campus Life fundraising account (Foundation account).
-Fundraisers that involve entities outside of the college must be approved by the Foundation.
+The remaining fundraised dollars will be placed in the Campus Life fundraising account (Institutional Advancement account).
+Fundraisers that involve entities outside of the college must be approved by the Dean of Campus Life and Institutional Advancement.
 Fundraising records are maintained by Campus Life Staff, including deposit slips, invoices, and receipts.
-Clubs wishing to access their raised funds must make a request to the Manager of Student Activities who will then work with the Foundation to expend funds.
+Clubs wishing to access their raised funds must make a request to the Assistant Director of Student Life who will then work with Institutional Advancement to expend funds.

-8. Clubs shall make requests from the Club Programming fund in the annual 522 budget.
-Budget requests under $50 can be approved by the Student Life office for each club once per quarter.
-Budget requests must be entered through the request form on the GRC Clubs webpage by 5pm on Friday to be considered the following week by the Student Life office or ASGRC.
+8. Clubs shall make requests from the Club Programming fund.
+Budget requests under $50 can be approved by the Assistant Director of Student Life for each club once per quarter.
+Budget requests must be entered through the request form on the GRC Clubs webpage by 12pm on Friday to be considered the following week by the Student Life office or ASGRC.
 The ASGRC Finance Committee will review requests during their weekly meeting and provide a recommendation to the ASGRC Senate.
 Senate will vote on all requests during their weekly business meeting.
-Requesting clubs will work with the Manager of Student Activities to expend all approved funds.
+Requesting clubs will work with the Assistant Director of Student Life to expend approved funds.
+9. Clubs which have similar purposes shall be reviewed by the Sr. Director of Student Life & Wellness.
+Already funded programs cannot receive club funding.

-11. Funds generated in any manner by a recognized student club will be held in a College account.
-(Refer to Article III, Section 4 Deposits and Expenditures.)
+11. Funds generated in any manner by a recognized student club will be held in a college account.
+(Refer to Article III, Section 4 Deposits and Expenditures).

-12. The fiscal affairs of all recognized student clubs are subject to the provisions of this Violations of this Code by a student club shall be cause for referral to the appropriate College body or official and violators will be subject to review and adjudication as the Dean of Campus Life deems appropriate.
+12. The fiscal affairs of all recognized student clubs are subject to the provisions of this Code.
+Violations of this Code by a student club shall be cause for referral to the appropriate College body or official and violators will be subject to review and adjudication as the Dean of Campus Life deems appropriate.

-ARTICLE V BUDGETING
+ARTICLE V

 Section 1 – Account Responsibility